Categories

 Image shows data cassette tapes with handwritten labels from the article: Original tape storage from Trevor Horn's London studio! courtesy of samplenerd.com

 Trevor Horn would go on to produce the albums for many stars of the British music scene.
-One being a lengthy collaboration with the most successful pop duo ever: Pet Shop Boys, producing four albums for them:
+One being production for the most successful pop duo ever: Pet Shop Boys, on their album introspective.

 Image shows data cassette tapes with handwritten labels from the article: Original tape storage from Trevor Horn's London studio! courtesy of samplenerd.com